Parkdale Secondary College

-Parkdale Secondary College, which is located in the Melbourne suburb of Mordialloc, Victoria, Australia, is Parkdale's local public school.
-It is located on Warren Road opposite Don Tantell Leisure Centre.
+Parkdale Secondary College is a public, co-educational secondary school located on Warren Road in the Melbourne suburb of Mordialloc, Victoria.

 The college has completed the first stage and the second stage of a major upgrade which includes an early learning centre.

 The principal of the school (from late 2017) is David Russell.

 Overview

 Parkdale Secondary College is a year 7–12 public secondary college with an enrolment of approximately 1,800 students.
 Parkdale is involved in the iiNet program of RATL, which allows international students to study at the school.
 Parkdale also has a sister school in Japan called Nishi High School.